peterkhayes/extended-proptypes/README.md

 All validators expose basic and `isRequired` versions.

+### React:
+- `elementWithType(Type)`: A react element matching the provided type, which may be a class or a function.

 ### Collections
 - `collection`: An array or a plain object.
 - `collectionOf(validator)`: An array or a plain object whose values match the provided validator.